syncfusion-content/fileformat-docs/File-Formats/DocIO/Assemblies-Required.md

 N> 4.
 Word to PDF conversion is supported in ASP.NET Core and Xamarin from 2018 Volume 1 release (v16.1.0.24) using SkiaSharp graphics library.
 N> 5.
 Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal applications.
 N> 6.
 Starting with v17.1.0.x, if you reference "Syncfusion.DocIORenderer", you also have to add "Syncfusion.SkiaSharpHelper" assembly reference in your projects to perform Word to PDF conversion.
+N> 6.
+Starting with v24.1.x, if you reference "Syncfusion.DocIORenderer", you also have to add "Syncfusion.Pdf.Imaging" assembly reference in your projects to perform Word to PDF conversion.

 ## Converting Word document to image